Scarabol/ColonyConstructionMod/README.md

 After installation *gamedata/mods/Scarabol/Construction/blueprints* **(on server side)** contains all available blueprints.
 Feel free to extent the offer, e. g. with the Save Tool.

+The mod supports two types of blueprint formats.
+The first one is just the format the Save Tool generates.
+The second one is basically the Save Tool format with extra features (see examples in blueprints directory).

 ## Build

 * install Linux